 When a loved one is in the hospital, all you can think about is getting them well enough to go home.
-But when the time comes to leave the hospital, it's easy to become overwhelmed with instructions from doctors, nurses, and social workers.
+But when the time comes to leave the hospital, it's easy to become overwhelmed with instructions from hospital staff.
 However, you play a key role in ensuring the safety of your loved one upon discharge.
 Here’s how family members can be involved with discharge planning and achieve a successful transition home for their loved one.

 What Is Discharge Planning?

 Let’s start with the basics of discharge planning.
-A patient is discharged from the hospital under a doctor’s discretion when they no longer need care at the hospital.
+A patient is discharged from the hospital when they no longer need health care at the hospital.
 Usually, the doctor will speak with you and your loved one when it’s time.
 And other healthcare professionals, like social workers or discharge planners, may also give you instructions.

 During the discharge planning process, you should be provided with the following:

 - Medical evaluation: You should receive a medical evaluation of your loved one before leaving the hospital.
-This evaluation provides a detailed description of your loved one’s condition and should contain any specific instructions and treatments that the doctor recommends.
+This evaluation provides a detailed description of your loved one’s condition.
+It should contain any specific instructions and treatments that the doctor recommends.

 - Insurance overview: Many senior patients will be covered at least in part by insurance.
-The hospital should provide an overview of what services the insurance plan will cover — including the costs of required at-home treatment or medical equipment.
+The hospital should provide an overview of what services the insurance plan will cover.
+The overview will include the costs of required at-home treatment or medical equipment.

 - Wellness plan: This plan should discuss any limitations that your loved one may have.
 It should also provide a plan to help the individual overcome those limitations or adapt to them at home.
 This plan may include information about diet and exercise, as well as other lifestyle changes.

-- Referrals: If your loved one needs to be transferred to another healthcare setting, like an in-patient rehab facility, or if they require at-home services, the hospital should provide you with a list of recommended agencies that can provide the needed services.
-The hospital can also give you an idea of what to expect from these facilities.
+- Referrals: Sometimes seniors need continued care from home health or an in-patient rehab facility after being discharged.
+The hospital should provide you with a list of recommended agencies that can help.
 They can also recommend companies that sell or rent medical equipment.

 - Medications: The staff at the hospital should review your medication list with you.
-If there are medications that cannot be taken together or a specific schedule your loved one needs to follow, they will let you know.
-They should also instruct you on how to dispose of medications that your loved one no longer needs.
+They will let you know if there are medications that cannot be taken together.
+They should also indicate if there is a specific medication schedule your loved one needs to follow.
+Staff will instruct you on how to dispose of medications that your loved one no longer needs.

 - Contact information: During discharge planning, the hospital should provide you with contact information if you have any questions or problems.
 They should also tell you under what circumstances you should bring your loved one back to the hospital.

 - Follow-up appointments: While in the hospital, you may help schedule follow-up appointments for your loved one.
-If these appointments aren’t scheduled then, the hospital will provide you with steps on how to make the appointments once your loved one is discharged.
+If these appointments aren’t scheduled, the hospital will let you know how to make the appointments after discharge.

-If you are not provided with this information at the hospital, make sure to ask for help and guidance before you leave.
+If you are not provided with this information at the hospital, ask for help and guidance before you leave.
 It’s important that you understand everything that your loved one will need when they get home or are transferred to a facility.